VAIJ-TEJAS/Articles/Scripting with Python/draft1.md

 **Writing your first Python Script**
 Let's start our scripting journey by writing the "Hello, World!" program in Python.
 - Create a new file in the text editor named `hello.py`.
-- Type the following code and save the file:
+- Please write and save the code provided below:

 		print("Hello World!")
 - Open a command prompt or terminal and navigate to the directory containing the `hello.py` file.
-- Run your script by typing the following command:
+- Execute your script using the command.:

 		python hello.py